tkoft/wcfmarchiver/README.md

 ## More Details
 ### 1. About the Script
 It's a single file, `wcfmarchiver.py`.
 It can be packaged as a .exe executable using pyinstaller (try `makeexe.bat`).
+Look in the `dist` directory.

 ### 2. Libraries
 [PyAudio website](https://people.csail.mit.edu/hubert/pyaudio/).
 Other standard libraries used:  `wave, time, os.path, msvcrt, array, configparser`